Who Was Louise Bourgeois? 7 Facts About the Surrealist Artist

 louise bourgeois exhibition moma 1982

-Louise Bourgeois exhibition at MoMA, 1982 via MoMA, New York
+Louise Bourgeois exhibition at MoMA, 1982.
+Source: MoMA, New York

-From today’s perspective, the art of Louise Bourgeois is not only one of the most important in the art history of the 20th century, works like Maman (1999) are also among the most famous works ever created by a female artist.
-For most of the artist’s life, however, the art of Louise Bourgeois remained unknown to a larger public.
+From today’s perspective, the art of Louise Bourgeois is one of the most important figures in the art history of the 20th century, with works like Maman (1999) among the most famous ever created by a female artist.
+For most of the artist’s life, however, the art of Louise Bourgeois remained unknown to the larger public.
 This changed abruptly with a retrospective of her work in 1982 at the Museum of Modern Art in New York.
 After that, the French-American artist quickly became known to an international audience.

 For Louise Bourgeois, however, exhibitions always remained secondary.
-The artist, who worked according to the credo “I am what I do, not what I say,” never showed up at vernissages of her exhibitions, which took place from the 1980s onwards in cities such as New York, London, Venice, Paris, Bilbao, etc.
+The artist, who worked according to the credo, “I am what I do, not what I say,” never showed up at vernissages of her exhibitions, which took place from the 1980s onwards in cities such as New York, London, Venice, Paris, Bilbao, and more.

 nature study louise bourgeois

-Nature Study by Louise Bourgeois, 1996 via Philipps
+Nature Study by Louise Bourgeois, 1996.
+Source: Philipps

 destruction of the father

-The Destruction of the Father by Louise Bourgeois, 1974, via The Glenstone Museum, Potomac
+The Destruction of the Father by Louise Bourgeois, 1974.
+Source: The Glenstone Museum, Potomac

 femme maison

-Before Louise Bourgeois devoted herself to studying art history and fine arts in the USA, she studied mathematics and philosophy at the Sorbonne University in Paris.
-A glance, especially at the artist’s paintings and drawings, reveals influences from these studies even today.
+Before Louise Bourgeois devoted herself to studying art history and fine arts in the United States, she studied mathematics and philosophy at the Sorbonne University in Paris.
+A glance at the artist’s paintings and drawings, reveals influences from these studies even today.
 The picture series Femme Maison (1946-47) is strongly influenced by geometric forms and a formal and philosophical examination of space.

-5. The Most Famous Provocative Photograph Of Louise Bourgeois Was Taken By Robert Mapplethorpe
+6. The Most Famous Provocative Photograph of Louise Bourgeois Was Taken by Robert Mapplethorpe

 louise bourgeois robert mapplethorpe

-Portrait of Louise Bourgeois by Robert Mapplethorpe, 1982, via Tate, London
+Portrait of Louise Bourgeois by Robert Mapplethorpe, 1982.
+Source: Tate, London

 Probably the most famous portrait photograph of the artist Louise Bourgeois was taken by a famous photographer, Robert Mapplethorpe.
-It’s a picture you have to look at twice: At first glance, the black-and-white photography with a grey background seems rather unimpressive.
+It’s a picture one has to look at twice: At first glance, the black-and-white photography with a grey background seems rather unimpressive.
 The eye falls on the smiling face of the artist, Louise Bourgeois.
-It is only with the second glance that the viewer of the picture realizes that it must not be a friendly but an almost gloating laugh the artist shows in the image.
-The picture shows the artist in a kind of surreal scene: It is only now that one recognizes that she is wearing a huge penis under her arm, a sculpture she made herself, which in its shriveled and rather ugly appearance, powerfully clamps under her right arm.
+It is only with the second glance that the viewer of the picture realizes that it must not be a friendly, but an almost gloating laugh the artist shows in the image.
+The picture shows the artist in a kind of surreal scene: It is only now that one recognizes that she is wearing a huge penis under her arm, a sculpture she made herself, which in its shriveled and rather ugly appearance is powerfully clamped under her right arm.

 eyes louise bourgeois storm king

-Eyes by Louise Bourgeois, 2001, via Storm King Art Center, Orange County
+Eyes by Louise Bourgeois, 2001.
+Source: Storm King Art Center, Orange County

-Louise Bourgeois’ oeuvre is mainly dedicated to sculpture.
-And yet it is so varied and multifaceted that it is difficult to grasp.
+Louise Bourgeois’ oeuvre was mainly dedicated to sculpture, and yet it is so varied and multifaceted that it is difficult to grasp.
 The artist reveals much about herself in her works.
 This gives her work the appearance of being able to be fully biographically and psychologically interpreted.
 Yet ambiguity is an important feature of Louise Bourgeois’ art.
-That is why it is always important to form your own picture when looking at her works.
+That is why it is always important to form one’s own picture when looking at her works.

 Author Image